nickbild/vectron_vga_plus_v2/README.md

 - The memory address at which the counter resets is no longer hard-wired.
 It can now be tweaked by setting jumpers at the top of the board, which allows the signal to be fine-tuned, or even an entirely different resolution to be produced.
 Since the storage of output signals in RAM offers total flexibility, it makes sense to allow for a frame of any number of pixels (up to the maximum allowed by RAM size).

 - The size of the PCB was reduced significantly, and lots more capacitors were added to ensure perfect stability of signal under all conditions.
-Additional power ports were also added to allow grounding between additional peripherals.
+Additional power ports were also added to allow for grounding between additional peripherals.

 To display graphics with the device, it first needs to be initialized with a blank screen (i.e. setting all the appropriate H syncs and V syncs), then pixels are writen by setting the address pins to correspond with a pixel on screen, and the data pins to the RGB value, then issuing a simple latching signal.
 The details are made clear in the [Arduino sketch](https://github.com/nickbild/vectron_vga_plus_v2/tree/main/vectron_vga_plus_v2_arduino_tester) that can be used to test the board out.
 The tester will produce the following display output: